algenty/flowcharting-repository/STARTED.md

   Display the status in the legend
   In the same rule, change the field "Type" to string

-  In Value Mappings, change the type to "Range to text" and enter values below :
+  In Value Mappings, change the type to "Range to text" in "Value mapping" and enter values below :
   ![range](images/getting_started_rangetext.png)